 Tools

-An airtight container with a plastic lid – I use a glass mason jar with a piece of parchment paper between the metal lid and tincture to prevent the alcohol from corroding the metal.
+A glass jar with a tight-fitting lid – I use a glass mason jar with parchment paper between the metal lid and tincture or extract to prevent the alcohol from corroding the metal.

-Small amber glass dropper bottles – I use these ones.
+Small amber glass bottles with dropper tops – I like these

 A small funnel